fin3ss3g0d/evilgophish/README.md

 `<img src="https://download.example.org/login/track?client_id={{.RId}}"/>`

+## **Important Notes**

+You **MUST** make sure `Apache2` is logging to the file defined in `gophish/config.json` for the `evilginx2` server, the default path is `/var/log/apache2/access_evilginx2.log` unless you change it.
+For example, if `Apache2` is logging to `/var/log/apache2/access_evilginx2.log.1` and you have `/var/log/apache2/access_evilginx2.log` defined in `gophish/config.json`, you will lose tracking statistics.
+All credentials ever captured by `evilginx2` will log to `~/.evilginx/creds.json`.
+If you use your server for multiple campaigns that may end up targeting the same victims, you will want to make a backup of it and then delete it to prevent previous credentials from logging into current campaigns.

+## Phishlets Surprise

+Included in the `evilginx2/phishlets` folder are three custom phishlets not included in [evilginx2](https://github.com/kgretzky/evilginx2).

+1. `O3652` - modified/updated version of the original `o365` (stolen from [Optiv blog](https://www.optiv.com/insights/source-zero/blog/spear-phishing-modern-platforms))
+2. `google` - updated from previous examples online
+3. `knowbe4` - custom (don't have access to an account for testing auth URL, works for single-factor campaigns, have not fully tested MFA)

 ## Changes To evilginx2

 1. All IP whitelisting functionality removed, new proxy session is established for every new visitor that triggers a lure path regardless of remote IP